 College is challenging in the best of ways.
-To help you meet the challenge, there are all kinds of support for you, from tutoring on class concepts to help with organization and managing your time.
+To help you meet the challenge, St. Edward's University offers support from tutoring on class concepts to help with organization and managing your time.

 Peer Tutoring for undergraduate students is one-on-one help from carefully selected and trained students who have taken and excelled in the course they tutor.
-The first session is free!
+Your first session is free!

 Supplemental Instruction (SI) provides free review sessions for some of the most challenging courses.
 SI sessions are led by student leaders who did well in the course and are recommended by faculty.
 The weekly sessions are interactive and focus on the main concepts of the class.
 Data shows that students who attend SI regularly earn better grades!